 Is there some way you long to emerge into the world?
 Some way you feel compelled to reveal your truth?
 To share your unique combination of gifts?
 Who inside you is longing to shine?

-If these questions evoked answers for you, consider taking a moment to jot them down, because the words that came as an immediate response are powerful in their creative exactness.
-I’ll give you an exercise to go with them shortly, but first let’s explore your wondrous power of emergence.
+If this last question evoked an answer for you, consider taking a moment to jot it down, because the words that came are powerful in their creative exactness.
+I’ll give you an exercise to go with them shortly, but first, let’s appreciate your power of emergence.
 The cosmic understanding will enhance your experience of the exercise.

 Did you know that the earliest known New Year’s festivities date back to ancient Babylon?
 Unearthed clay tablets tell us they do, making the current celebration at least a 4000-year-old tradition.
 For the ancient Babylonians, however, the New Year wasn’t marked by a revelatory countdown to midnight with some individuals utilizing the occasion as an opportunity for self-motivation.
 For these ancient peoples, it was a massive celebration of another year of victory over the forces of chaos.